remla25-team5/operation/README.md

 # Copy the IngressController IP address to etc/hosts
 echo "$(minikube ip) sentiment-app.local" | sudo tee -a /etc/hosts

+# If you enabled monitoring also copy the grafana url to etc/hosts
+echo "$(minikube ip) grafana.local" | sudo tee -a /etc/hosts
 ```

 Then, you can access the app at [http://sentiment-app.local](http://sentiment-app.local).